Category: Parenting

 When a Child Prefers One Parent

-It took months to organise, but today you escaped for lunch with two old friends and left your kids with your partner.
+It took months to organize, but today you escaped for lunch with two old friends and left your kids with your partner.
 Secretly, you couldn’t be happier.
 Your youngest is going through a phase that is really demanding.
-He says “no,” whenever you ask him to do something, he is constantly asking for things he
+They says “no,” whenever you ask them to do something.
+They are constantly asking for things

 Read More »